 If they determine you are indeed pregnant, they will then refer you to an OBGYN for your prenatal care.
 An OBGYN typically will not see you until you are approximately eight weeks along or more.
-This gives the fertilized egg the opportunity to implant properly before a vaginal ultrasound can take place.
+This allows the fertilized egg to implant properly before a vaginal ultrasound can take place.

 A pregnancy center will assist you in confirming your pregnancy, will help establish your due date, and will provide you with resources you will need to find affordable prenatal care.
 Oftentimes, a pregnancy center can provide you with free supplies such as prenatal vitamins and diapers as well.